lilyayala/Auth0RulesProject/README.md

 After login to your Auth0 Account Dashboard, go to Applications section on the left menu and click create a new Application, you should select a Regular Web Application using Node.js and change the name, e.g., ListOfRulesAndClients.
 Once you've created the app, go to settings, and set http://localhost:3000/callback as the Allowed Callback URL.

-## PART 2: Auth0 configuration Create a Whitelist for a specific App or add to rule if already exists and add this JS code:
+## PART 2: Auth0 configuration

-Create a Whitelist Rule with the following code:
+Create a Whitelist Rule or add this JS code if the rule already exists:

 ``` javascript
     if (context.clientName === 'ListOfRulesAndClients') {